Combining quantum noise reduction resources: a practical approach: Acknowledgement

 \section{Acknowledgement}

-We thank Peter Shawhan, Daniel Carney, Jon Kunjummen, and Alberto Marino for helpful conversation.
+We thank Peter Shawhan, Daniel Carney, and Jon Kunjummen for helpful conversations.
 SG is supported by the Physics Frontier Center at the Joint Quantum Institute, which is funded through the National Science Foundation (Award no. 1430094).
+Support for SG and JMT was provided by the U.S. DOE Office of Science, Office of High Energy Physics, QuantISED program (under FWP ERKAP63).
 This work was performed in part at Oak Ridge National Laboratory, operated by UT-Battelle for the U.S. Department of Energy under contract no. DE-AC05-00OR22725.
-RP and CM were supported by the U.S. DOE, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center and by the U.S. DOE Office of Science, Office of High Energy Physics.
-Postdoc support for SH and MF was provided by the DOE Office of Science, Office of High Energy Physics, and for MF by the U.S. DOE Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.
+Support for RCP and postdoc support for SH was provided by the U.S. DOE Office of Science, Office of High Energy Physics, QuantISED program (under FWP ERKAP63).
+Support for CEM, AMM, and postdoc support for MAF was provided by the U.S. DOE Office of Science, National Quantum Information Science Research Centers, Quantum Science Center.